pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

 Common Benchmark Datasets
 -------------------------
-:pyf:`PyTorch Frame` contains a large number of common benchmark datasets, *e.g.*, datasets from `Revisiting Deep Learning Models for Tabular Data (NeurIPS 2021) <https://github.com/yandex-research/tabular-dl-revisiting-models>`_
+:pyf:`PyTorch Frame` contains a large number of common benchmark datasets.
+The list of all datasets are available in :doc:`/modules/datasets`
-, and datasets from `tabular benchmark <https://huggingface.co/datasets/inria-soda/tabular-benchmark>`_ .

 Initializing datasets is straightforward in :pyf:`PyTorch Frame`.
 An initialization of a dataset will automatically download its raw files and process the columns.